berkay-eren/berkay-eren/README.md

 🔹 About Me

-Passionate about problem-solving, software development, and data analytics
+I am passionate about problem-solving, software development, and data analytics.

-Learning C# and Unity as part of my university's game development team

-Currently exploring R for data analysis
+Currently learning C# and Unity as part of my university's game development team, also exploring R for data analysis.

 🔹 Skills